-- Season the veal escalope with salt and pepper.2 veal escalopes, ¼ teaspoon salt, ⅛ teaspoon pepper
+- Season the veal escalope with salt and pepper.2 veal escalopes, ¼ teaspoon salt, ⅛ teaspoon ground black pepper

 - Heat the butter and oil in a frying pan on high heat.
 Add the veal and bake on each side for 1 to 2 minutes until golden brown.
 Take out of the skillet and slice each piece of meat in two.2 tablespoons butter, 2 tablespoons olive oil

 - Brush the vegetable slices with olive oil and bake the slices of zucchini, eggplant, and tomatoes in a grill pan.4 slices zucchini, 2 slices eggplant, 4 slices tomato